 If you are someone who watches movies quite often and wants to buy a projector to watch them on, you might be interested in knowing about the best projector that you can get, whether in 4K or 1080p?
-Maybe you usually have friends over that watch movie, Netflix, or YouTube with you, and you want to make that experience better by buying a new projector.
+Maybe you usually have friends over that watch movies, Netflix, or YouTube with you, and you want to make that experience better by buying a new projector.

 Well, then what do you do?
 You know that the two resolutions in which projectors are sold are 4K and 1080p.
 But which projector type out of these two is the better one?